Virginia E. Johnson: Sexological works

 Johnson met William H. Masters in 1957 when he hired her as a research assistant at the Department of Obstetrics and Gynecology at Washington University in St. Louis.
 Masters trained her in medical terminology, therapy, and research during the years she worked as his assistant.
 Together they developed polygraph-like instruments that were designed to measure sexual arousal in humans.
 Using these tools, Masters and Johnson observed and measured about 700 men and women who agreed to engage in sexual activity with other participants or masturbate in Masters' laboratory.
 By observing these subjects, Johnson helped Masters identify the four stages of sexual response.
 This came to be known as the human sexual response cycle.
 The cycle consists of the excitement phase, plateau phase, orgasmic phase, and resolution phase.
 In 1964, Masters and Johnson established their own independent nonprofit research institution in St. Louis called the Reproductive Biology Research Foundation.
 The center was renamed the Masters and Johnson Institute in 1978.
+At the institute, Johnson stepped into an administrative role.

 In April 2009, Thomas Maier reported in Scientific American that Johnson had serious reservations about the Masters and Johnson Institute's program to convert homosexuals into heterosexuals, a program which ran from 1968 to 1977.